 The concept of planning for future projects is called a "reserve study".
 It is a tried and proven way of dealing with these predictable expenses and events.
-Moreover, a fairly funded reserve study shares these costs with all members along the, usually, 30 year time line rather than nailing the unfortunate ones at special assessment time.
-Special assessments are the product of poor or no planning since virtually all reserve events can be anticipated many years in advance.
+Moreover, a fairly funded reserve study shares these costs with all members along the, usually, 30 year time line rather than nailing the unfortunate ones at special time.
+Special assessment assessments are the product of poor or no planning since virtually all reserve events can be anticipated many years in advance.

 The board has a fiduciary duty to run business in a reasonable way.
-It also has a duty to protect the interests of current and future members.
-Any board that fails to plan for foreseeable events and expenses has failed in its duty.
+It also has a duty to protect the interests of current and future